XCSoar/XCSoar/doc/devsetup.rst

 Windows with docker: use docker containers in WSL
 -------------------------------------------------

-The docker container solution provided for xcsoar can also be used in Windows in order to create an exact replica of the build environemtn used for the official builds.
+The Docker container solution provided for XCSoar can also be used in Windows in order to create an exact replica of the build environment used for the official builds.

-For this, you need to make sure that WSL2 in installed in your Windows setup (requires Windows 11 or a recent enough version of Windows 10).
+For this, you need to make sure that WSL2 is installed in your Windows setup (requires Windows 11 or a recent enough version of Windows 10).
-In addition you have to download and install *Docker Desktop for Windows*.
+In addition, you have to download and install *Docker Desktop for Windows*.

-Enter the directory ide/docker and start a container, which gets configured by the dockerfile.
+Enter the directory ``ide/docker`` and start a container, which gets configured by the Dockerfile.

 Which method should I use?